 (412) 444-4455

-Golfers and Tennis Elbow Pain Relief
+Golfers and Tennis Elbow Pain

+Pittsburgh residents dealing with golfer's or tennis elbow can find effective relief with our targeted, personalized care.
 If you've ever experienced the nagging pain of a golfer's or tennis elbow, you're not alone.
 These conditions, collectively known as epicondylitis, are typically caused by overloading the tendons on the outer and inner side of the elbow.
 They're not just the bane of athletes, but can also strike those involved in manual labor, especially tasks involving repetitive wrist movements.

 Golfers or Tennis Elbow